 Every town is famous for something and Wycombe is no different, with the town becoming the centre of the chair-making industry and furniture in general, with multiple factories springing up between the 17th and 19th century to provide the growing empire with somewhere to sit, with a lot of the different designs on display at Wycombe Museum, all of which is housed in the beautiful 18th-century Castle Hill House & Gardens, which also houses collections from the Wycombe and wider Buckinghamshire area, Wycombe Wanderers FC, historical paintings & photographs as well as local wildlife.

 Fingest by Andy Hough

-Six miles South-West of High Wycombe, nestled within the rolling Chiltern Hills lie the bordering picturesque villages of Fingest and Turvile, both of which boast a pub, a church and plenty of picture-box houses, the 11 minute walk between the two becoming a whats what of films & TV, with both villages appearing on-screen multiple times, including Midsomer Murders, The Vicar of Dibley, Goodnight Mr Tom, Chitty Chitty Bang Bang, Monuments Men and many more, both are a delight to explore, with the wider countryside also worth wandering around.
+Six miles South-West of High Wycombe, nestled within the rolling Chiltern Hills lie the bordering picturesque villages of Fingest and Turville, both of which boast a pub, a church and plenty of picture-box houses, the 11-minute walk between the two becoming a whats what of films & TV, with both villages appearing on-screen multiple times, including Midsomer Murders, The Vicar of Dibley, Goodnight Mr Tom, Chitty Chitty Bang Bang, Monuments Men and many more, both are a delight to explore, with the wider countryside also worth wandering around.